FACTS, TIPS AND TECHNIQUES

-- You get latency when you monitor an audio signal through a computers signal chain.
-If you ever heard a delay sound when triggering a synth with a midi controller, you actually experienced latency.
+- You get latency when you monitor an audio signal through a computer's signal chain.
+If you ever heard a delayed sound when triggering a synth with a midi controller, you actually experienced latency.

 - You experience latency if your ASIO buffers are set to high or your WDM latency is set to high.